Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

-This section presents two observations.
-The first is how early the signs can be detected prior to outbreaks with the Gaussian modeling.
-For the countries studied, there were 106 outbreaks in total.
-The number of outbreaks whose signs were detected by either the 1st or the 2nd D-MDL is 68, representing a detection rate of $64\%$.
-For each outbreak whose signs were detected, we measured the time difference between the earliest sign alarm and the outbreak alarm.
-The time difference in terms of the number of days is 6.25 (mean) $\pm$ 6.04 (standard deviation).
+This section summarizes several statistics about the change detection results in Table \ref{sta_gaussian}, and presents two interesting observations.
+The first is about how early the signs can be detected prior to changes.
+For the countries studied, there were 106 and 54 changes in total detected by the Gaussian modeling and the exponential modeling, respectively.
+There were more changes detected by the Gaussian modeling because daily cases would significantly change with either $R0>1$ or $R0<1$ while it may take relatively longer time for significant changes in $R0$.
+The number of changes whose signs were detected by either the 1st or the 2nd D-MDL is 68 and 26 for the Gaussian modeling and the exponential modeling, respectively, representing high detection rates.
+For each change whose signs were detected, we measured the time difference between the earliest sign alarm and the change alarm.
+For the Gaussian modeling which can detect outbreaks, the time difference in terms of the number of days is 6.25 (mean) $\pm$ 6.04 (standard deviation).
 Considering the fast spread, six days can buy us considerably long time to prepare for an outbreak, and even to avoid a potential outbreak.

-As a comparison, the 1st D-MDL detected signs for 65 outbreaks and the 2nd D-MDL detected signs for 27 outbreaks.
+For the Gaussian modeling, the 1st D-MDL detected signs for 65 changes and the 2nd D-MDL detected signs for 27 changes.
 The smaller number for the 2nd D-MDL might be because the 1st D-MDL is better at detecting starting points of gradual changes, and is consistent with results on the synthetic datasets as in Table \ref{table:synthetic}.
 The number of days before which the 1st D-MDL detected signs was 6.35 $\pm$ 5.91, and the number for the 2nd D-MDL was 5.56 $\pm$ 6.50.
-Note that not all the outbreaks allowed for sign detection since the 1st D-MDL sign detection requires one more data point and the 2nd one requires two more data points in the window than the 0th D-MDL, respectively.
-The number of outbreaks allowing for a 1st D-DML sign is 88 while the number for a 2nd one is 81.
-Hence, it turns out that some outbreaks occurred too quickly before signs can be detected.
+Note that not all the changes allowed for sign detection since the 1st D-MDL and the 2nd D-MDL sign detection require one more and two more data points in the window than the 0th D-MDL, respectively.
+The number of changes allowing for a 1st D-DML sign was 88 while the number for a 2nd D-DML sign was 81.
+Hence, it turned out that some changes occurred too quickly before signs can be detected.
+The analysis of the results obtained by the exponential modeling is similar and omitted for space consideration.

-Second, we observed that on average, countries responding faster in terms of a smaller number of alarms before the social distancing event saw a quicker contraction of daily new cases.
-As of Apr.
-30, the curve of daily new infections in many countries had been flatten, and even started to be downward.
-Therefore, alarms for declines in the number of cases from the global peak number were raised for ten countries including Austria, China, Germany, Iran, Italy, Netherlands, South Korea, Spain, Switzerland, and Turkey in alphabetical order.
-These countries are referred to as downward countries.